Lay summaries July 5, 2023

 2nd Workshop APHEC, Genova, September 10-11, 2021.
 The talk draws on research conducted under the Drivers of Demand project, led by Professor Nigel Rice.

-PPI training September 1, 2021
+PPI training September 1, 2021 - ARCHIVED

 In July, Professor Karen Bloor gave an introductory session to Health Economics for our PPIE members.
 The session was in three parts: